 Dr. Tara Emmers-Sommer currently serves as associate dean for research and graduate education for the Greenspun College of Urban Affairs, and as professor for communication studies.
 Prior to joining UNLV in 2006, Emmers-Sommer was faculty at the University of Oklahoma, during which time she was the recipient of the Steve Duck Young Scholar Award from the International Network on Personal Relationships and the Central States Communication Association Federation Prize Award.
 Emmers-Sommer also served as faculty at the University of Arizona, where she was awarded the College of Social and Behavioral Sciences Outstanding Overall Teaching Award.
 Emmers-Sommer conducts research on interpersonal and health communication issues, particularly sexual behavior and gender.
 More specifically, Emmers-Sommer’s research focuses on sexual coercion, safer sex/condom negotiation, and the impact of sexually violent media on attitudes toward women.
 Emmers-Sommer's current personal research projects include examining sexual behavior justifiability and a book on sexual coercion.

-Shawn Gerstenberger, Ph.D., is the executive associate dean of the School of Community Health Sciences as well as chair of the Department of Environmental & Occupational Health.
+Shawn Gerstenberger, Ph.D., is the executive associate dean of the School of Public Health as well as chair of the Department of Environmental & Occupational Health.
 He has acquired millions of dollars of extramural funding on behalf of UNLV and is the recent recipient of the Harry Reid Silver State Award, UNLV’s most prestigious research award.
 He is the founder and director of the Nevada Healthy Homes Partnership, which examines the critical connection between the home environment and health of its occupants.
 His other funded research includes toxicology-related issues that bridge the gap between human and ecological health and environmental toxicants, specifically mercury, lead, and PCBs.

 Pushkin Kachroo, Ph.D., professor in the Department of Electrical and Computer Engineering and director of the Transportation Research Center, has been a part of UNLV’s campus since 2007.
 During the spring of 2012, his driving simulator was used to encourage students to pursue education and careers in the STEM fields by getting hands-on experience driving while distracted.
 His areas for research involve theoretical and applied feedback control.